Free US shipping $30+

 Ingredient What It Does Why It Causes Buildup

-Silica Granular mineral used as a filler to add bulk Insoluble particles settle around follicle openings.
-They do not dissolve in water and resist standard washing.
+Silica Granular mineral used as a filler to add bulk Insoluble particles settle around follicle openings and resist standard washing.

 Nylon 6/12 Synthetic polymer added for structural bulk Polymer residue adheres to the scalp surface and does not rinse as cleanly as natural materials.